Introduction: Living Frugally on One Income

 When funds run out, that’s it: no more spending until the next payday or the next envelope is replenished.
 This envelope system can be an effective way to control spending, especially when you’re tempted to overspend on impulse buys.

-Importance of Building an Emergency Fund
+Importance of Building an Emergency Fund and Savings

 It is never too early or too late to start a savings account for emergencies and the earlier one begins, the better off one will be.
 These endeavors may seem daunting, but they bring peace of mind, security, and financial freedom.